digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

 |CodingEx| **Coding Exercise:**

-Run the ``NameReader`` program a few times, typing in a different name.
+Run the ``E09NameReader`` program a few times, typing in a different name.
 The code works for any name: behold, the power of variables!